 “Common – law” marriage is not a recognised legal status and, therefore, the law and entitlement is different for an unmarried couple compared to a married couple.
-Traditionally, marriage has a special status in law and affords married couples more security on the termination of their relationship and gives significant legal protection compared to the unmarried where it is limited.

-When a cohabiting couple breaks up, each person leaves the relationship with ownership of their own property held in their sole name regardless of how long they have lived together.
-However, the difficulty may arise when there is a dispute i.e. if the other party contributed financially to the property or they claim there was a common intention that the other has a beneficial interest in the property shared with the other.
+When a cohabiting couple breaks up, each person leaves the relationship with ownership of their own property held in their sole name regardless of how long they’ve lived together.
+However, the difficulty may arise when there is a dispute i.e. if the other party contributed financially to the property, or they claim there was a common intention that the other has a beneficial interest in the shared property.

 Is the non-owning party then entitled to a share of the property?